 Ajahn Brahm offers a practical and wise attitude to life, including how to let go of painful experiences.
 We can’t control everything that happens to ourselves and others in the world, but we can impact upon how we choose to look at it.
 Ajahn Brahm explains how to have a wise attitude to life.

 Ajahn Visuddhi offers a teaching on dana, generosity or giving which he says is the foundation of Buddhism.
 Ajahn looks at why dana is one of the foundations of Buddhist practise?
 Why it is vital part of Buddhism?
 What are the benefits and reasons for practising generosity in Buddhism?
 Ajahn shares stories on dana and generosity.

-Ajahn Brahm gives an inspiring talk about the meaning of Enlightenment.
+Ajahn Brahm talks about the nature of consciousness.

 The Buddha said that “the mind is the forerunner” to all thought, speech and action.
 Ajahn Vayama talks about how Buddhist practice helps us to see directly how the mind is the forerunner of all actions of body, speech and mind, and to train the mind to act skillfully in order to avoid the painful consequences of karma, and to cultivate the pleasant consequences of skillful karma.